 General.
-Odetics defines its business segments as Video Products, Telecom Products, and Intelligent Transportation Systems ("ITS").
-The Video Products segment includes our Broadcast, Inc. and our Gyyr, Inc. subsidiaries.
+We define our business segments as Video Products, Telecom Products, and Intelligent Transportation Systems ("ITS").
+The Video Products segment includes our Broadcast, Inc. and our Gyyr Incorporated subsidiaries.
 The Telecom Products segment includes Zyfer, Inc., which manufactures timing and synchronization products, and Mariner Networks, Inc., a wholly owned subsidiary, which manufactures multi-service access devices for the telecommunications industry.
-The ITS segment represents Odetics' 93% owned subsidiary Iteris, Inc.
+The ITS segment consists of Odetics' 93% owned subsidiary Iteris, Inc.